 Introduction to Pembroke Pines, Florida

 Incorporated in 1960, Pembroke Pines is a city located in southeast Broward County on Florida's southern Atlantic Coast.
-Pembroke Pines is twenty minutes south of Fort Lauderdale, and twenty five minutes north of Miami.
+Pembroke Pines is 20 minutes south of Fort Lauderdale, and 25 minutes north of Miami.
 Pembroke Pines took its name from its location along Pembroke Road.
-Pembroke Pines is the second largest city in Broward County and the ninth largest city in Florida.

 Pembroke Pines Arts and Culture